- Ask Rene

 GET OVER IT!

 THIS WAS TRACEY’S DECISION: She’s 20.
 She goes to school out of state.
 She had sex and got pregnant.
 Of those facts, only one of them involves you and that’s only if you are footing the bill for her college tuition.
 You need to put away your hurt feelings and look at this as dispassionately as possible.
-I don’t care how close your relationship with your daughter is or you think it is, the fact is at 19 Tracey found herself pregnant with a pro-life mother who she clearly didn’t feel comfortable talking to.
+I don’t care how close your relationship with your daughter is or how close you think it is, the fact is at 19 Tracey found herself pregnant with a pro-life mother who she clearly didn’t feel comfortable talking to.
 Would you?
 So she took matters into her own hands and handled the situation in the way that best suited HER life, not yours.

 THIS IS NOT A GAUGE OF YOUR “GOOD” RELATIONSHIP: You would be making a tremendous mistake if you assume Tracey’s decision is a reflection on the relationship between the two of you.
 Look, you are pro-life and admit that your daughter knew you would try to talk her out of an abortion.
 She is clearly pro-choice.
 But being on opposite sides of a very divisive issue does not mean you don’t still have a good relationship; you just don’t see eye to eye on this point.